 Why this matters in Klang Valley specifically

 The KL and PJ cocktail scene is bigger than people give it credit for.
-There are a couple of bars here doing world-class work.
+There are a few bars here doing serious, careful work.
 There are also a lot of bars trying to compete on length-of-list and number-of-spirits.
 We've been in those bars.
 The drinks are usually fine, sometimes good, occasionally great.
 But the experience tends to feel like ordering off a delivery app: anonymous, transactional, faintly stressful.

 What we've found, by paying attention to the bars we love most around the world (Tokyo, London, Singapore, Mexico City), is that the best ones have either a tight list or no list at all.
 The bartender is the menu.
 The relationship between bartender and guest is the product.
 Everything else is decoration.